-Not hearing anything from the skyjacker for about 20 minutes, the captain thought of reaching out at him; sensing that the man might be experiencing difficulty with unlatching the ramp.
+Not hearing anything from the skyjacker for about 20 minutes, the captain thought of reaching out at him.
+The captain thought the man might be experiencing difficulty in unlatching the ramp.

 "Anything we can do for you?" he asked though the intercom.

 There wasn't any response.
 Instead, the light flashed again in the cockpit.
 Another light flashed indicating that the ramp was fully unlatched.

 "No," the answer came back through the interphone, some seconds after the ramp was fully extended.